neelsmith/bio114/docs/testsetup/index.md

 ---
 layout: page
-parent: "Biology 114: supplementary material"
+parent: "Prerequisites and setup"
-title: "Preflight checklist"
+title: "Testing your installation"
 nav_order: 1
 ---

-# Preflight checklist
+# Testing your installation

 We will take a day in class together to test that your personal machine is ready to go for all our hands-on exercises.